Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 So they make the move they are not supposed to make.
 For example, moving the pawn in the backward direction is illegal because a pawn can only move in a forwarding direction.

 I remember when I used to play with my little sister in the early stages of learning chess she would either move a pawn diagonally in the first move or move a rook diagonally.

 But after I corrected her she would smile 🙂 Later on, after learning the movement of the chess pieces properly, she rarely do such mistakes.

-Here’s a short video by Howcast, which explains about illegal move.
+Here’s a short video by Howcast, which explains illegal moves.

 Castling Under Check

-Remember you can’t castle in check, through check or into check. look at this below image.
+Remember you can’t castle in check, through a check, or into check. look at the below image.

 Here as you can see if white king castles then it would be an illegal move.
 This is because first of all, the white king is already checked by the black queen on the square it is standing in.